-After some research, I learned that oxidative stress has become a top scientific topic because it’s linked with aging and chronic illnesses like cancer, for instance .
-Naturally, most divulgation articles highlight the benefits of antioxidants, because they ‘fight’ free radicals, commonly associated with the set of chemical reactions known as oxidative stress.
+After some research, I learned that oxidative stress has become a top scientific topic because it’s linked with aging and chronic illnesses like cancer .
+Naturally, most divulgation articles highlight the benefits of antioxidants, because they ‘fight’ free radicals, commonly associated with a set of chemical reactions known as oxidative stress.

 As public awareness about such complex topics increased, we started looking for antioxidant sources.
 Surprisingly, one of the most interesting coffee beneficial properties, is that it’s an affordable, delicious, and easy to consume source of antioxidants.